amvitkus/BasicTerraria/README.md

 # BasicTerraria
 A simple 2D Terraria clone.
 Made this around 2013-2014 when I was still learning.
 Uses Java swing.
 Might try to continue project down the road, or complete rewrite.
+Basic controls.